 - Inspect the wiring around the camshaft sensor and crankshaft sensor.
 Replace any that are frayed or damaged, and ensure all connections are secure.

 - Check the timing belt and associated components for mechanical wear or failure.
-If the chain is mis-aligned or has skipped a tooth, repair the issue.
+If the chain is misaligned or has skipped a tooth, repair the issue.

 - While the sensors are disconnected, switch the multimeter to AC voltage.
 Connect the leads to the pins of the camshaft sensor.
 Have an assistant crank the engine while you watch the read-out.
 The voltage should pulse.
 If it doesn’t, the sensor is faulty.
 Repeat this process for the crankshaft sensor.

 - Compare the viscosity of your oil with the recommended specifications in your vehicle’s manual.
 If they don’t match, drain the oil and replace your oil filter.
-Refill your oil reservoir with the correct oil for your vehicle.
+Refill your oil reservoir with the correct oil for your car.